abhishekvp/CSS3GradientTool/README.md

 CSS3 Gradient Generator
 =======================

-Help web-devs generate CSS Code for Gradients using an interactive GUI.
+A tool to help web-devs generate CSS Code for Gradients using an interactive GUI.